DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 I recently picked up a skirt by City Chic, the orangey red floral pattern immediately grabbed my attention and I knew exactly which one of my shirts I’d be wearing it with…. my trusty black and white polka dot number.
 So what better time to share some tips with you about mixing up patterns too?

 This skirt is the first item I have ever tried from City Chic, I have seen lots of my American friends wearing various lovely pieces from there and always assumed it was a US brand.
 I had no idea that their range was available in the UK via Evans but I was pleased to find out.

 I’ll come right out and say it: I love this skirt, the pattern is gorgeous and the material has the right amount of weight to give a lovely movement to it.
 It’s a half circle skirt, pleated rather than gathered at the waistband which adds fullness rather than bulk to the shape.
-It has pockets!
-It is bright orangey red!
-It has a big fat stylised floral pattern!
+It has pockets, it is bright orangey red and it has a big fat stylised floral pattern!
 Can you tell all this excites me?

 If you want to give pattern mixing go but are not sure where to start, here’s a few tips that I’ve picked up over the years:

 - Polka dots and leopard print will go with most other patterns, try using them almost like a universal neutral to build your outfit from.

 - A pattern of rounded shapes will mix brilliantly with a pattern consisting of lines (like chevrons or stripes).

 - If you find picking the patterns overwhelming, just match up similar colours and go from there.

 - If you aren’t a huge fan of patterns but still want in on the trend or want a more subtle look, try mixing horizontal and vertical stripes.